Warning Advisory

 - Know how to recognize a harmful algal bloom

-BE CAREFUL: A harmful algal bloom is still present at Panguitch Lake.
+BE CAREFUL: A harmful algal bloom is present at Panguitch Lake.
 Algae in the water may be producing dangerous toxins that can make humans and animals sick.
+Watch also as the bloom is flowing downstream from the dam.

-The Forest Service has posted a WARNING ADVISORY.
+US Forest Service has issued a WARNING ADVISORY.

 - Do not swim or water ski